manmeet3/Deep_Learning/FaceDataAugmentationSurvey/README.md

 5. Agumented Reality

 ## Section V. Evaluation metrics
+For qualitative evaluation, the authors directly present the readers or interviewers with generated images and let them judge the quality.
+The quantitative evaluation provides quantifiable and explicit results.
+Most of the time, both qualitative and quantitative methods are employed together to provide adequate information for the evaluation, and suitable evaluation metrics should be applied since face data augmentation includes different transformation types with different purpose.

 ## Section VI.
 Challenges and Opportunities
+1. Identity Preserving
+2. Disentangled representation -- being able to point apart the augmented vs real data.
+3. Unsupervised Augmentation
+4. GAN improvements

 ## Section VII.
 Discussion
+Talks about accomplishments vs. challenges and potential paths forward

 ## Section VIII.
 Conclusion
+Closing remarks